Bathroom Sink Buying Guide

 Choose Your Style

 As you think about your style and the bathroom setting you want to create, visualize each type of sink in that bathroom.
-Some will very obviously stand out as entirely wrong, while others will appeal to you more.
+Some will stand out as entirely wrong, while others will appeal to you more.
 This will help you narrow your choices down.

 Sink Materials – It’s Not All About Porcelain Anymore